bhardwajRahul/bagel/README.md

     <img src="./doc/assets/llm_math_light_mode.png" width="80%">
   </picture>
 </p>

+This process is repeated as needed, running new queries until Bagel finds the best answer to your question.

 LLMs excel at language but struggle with math.
 Bagel overcomes this by generating **deterministic** DuckDB SQL queries.
 These queries are displayed for you to **audit**, and you can guide Bagel to